E-Tahta/eta-touchdrv/README.md

 # ETA-TOUCHDRV

+**NOTE:** Following git and gbp commands are not fully tested yet.

 ## Introduction

-eta-touchdrv project provides kernel modes and their corresponding daemons for non-hid 2-camera and 4-camera touchscreen sensors of Fatih Interactive White Boards.
+eta-touchdrv project provides kernel modules and their corresponding daemons for non-hid 2-camera and 4-camera touchscreen sensors of Fatih Interactive White Boards.
 Kernel modules are open-source, but source code of server daemons are unavailable.
 They are provided by Vestel.

 ## Maintenance

 Create topic branches (i.e. topic/bugfix, topic/new-feature) off the master.

 ```bash